DavidArayaS/AI-Powered-Insights-Fraud-Detection-Hackathon/01-Data Ingestion/01-solution.md

 ---

-## 🚀 Step 2: Assign Fabric Capacity in Microsoft Fabric
+## 🚀 Step 2: Assign Fabric Capacity in Microsoft Fabric, (skip if you already provisioned your Fabric Capacity or if you are using a free trial)

 ### 1️⃣ Assign Fabric Capacity to Your Workspace